Banner Photography courtesy of Megan Best.

 This isn't a circuit.
 It’s shaped like a horseshoe.
 The beginning and end are 30 km’s apart.
-We have a van that holds 8 boats, 11 passengers, and gear.
+We have a van that holds 8 boats, passengers and gear.
 You can park your vehicle on our private property (at your own risk), and chuck your keys in the safe.
-Email your trip plan for transport rates.
+Email your trip plan for more information.

 HOW MANY DAYS DOES IT TAKE

 You can comfortably do the Powell Forest Canoe Route in five days.
 Five days allows you to paddle Powell Lake over two days; focusing on the mornings and evenings to avoid the winds.
 Yes, you can take the whole middle part of the day off on the sandy beach (upper campsite) to relax, read, eat, have a nap . . . .

 We recommend you do the west side, Nanton and Ireland Lake, over the Little Horseshoe / Little Beaver Lakes as it is better maintained.
 The west side is longer, but the trails are flatter and better footing.
 Also, there are less transitions between paddling and portaging.